-Both must be 18 years of age.
+- Both must be at least 18 years of age.
 If under 18.

 Be sure to contact your local County Clerk’s office well in advance of the wedding to find out on what days and during what hours the clerk will be in the office.

 Local Wedding Officiants for your wedding or vow renewal ceremony.
 Submit one form to top-rated marriage officiants in your locality.
 You choose the best Wedding Officiant.

 Ask a Lawyer Online Now!
 24 Lawyers Are Online.
 Ask a Question, Get an Answer ASAP.

 Marriage Application Requirement Arizona:

 To complete the application for a marriage license, a couple must: